 The ultimate tropical, laid back beach paradise; feel the sand between your toes, bronze in the sun and read that long lost book.
-With the idyllic island chains of the Bazaruto & Quirimbas Archipelagos it is an ocean-lovers delight boasting some of finest luxury beach lodges and the best SCUBA diving sites in the world.
-If a tropical beach honeymoon, with a wild side as well as elegant luxury, this is your ideal pick.
+With the idyllic island chains of the Bazaruto & Quirimbas Archipelagos, it is an ocean-lovers delight boasting some of finest luxury beach lodges and the best SCUBA diving sites in the world.
+A tropical beach honeymoon with a wild side as well as elegant luxury, this is your ideal pick for a romantic adventurous trip of a lifetime.
 Swim with whale sharks & turtles, dive with manta rays & dugongs or spot humpback whales & dolphins surfing the waves from the comfort of your hammock.
 Hop onto a dhow from your private villa or luxury beach lodge and sail into the sunset.
 Not only about its beaches, Mozambique has a vast array of land-dwelling wildlife and in fact used to be one of Africa’s top safari destinations.
-Due to the 1977-1992 civil war, floods and famine the country’s wildlife was depleted, but in recent years the country has made a remarkable recovery and has become the ideal bush to beach African safari destination with links through Transfrontier National Parks to Kruger in South Africa and Zimbabwe’s Gonarezhou.
+Due to the 1977-1992 civil war, bringing floods and famine, the country’s wildlife was depleted, but in recent years the country has made a remarkable recovery and has become the ideal bush to beach African safari destination with links through Transfrontier National Parks to Kruger in South Africa and Zimbabwe’s Gonarezhou.
 Perfect for families, ocean-loving adventurers, a romantic escape or beach & bush holiday of a lifetime.

 Tropical climates, world-class pristine beaches lined with coconut trees & paradise island archipelagos with some of the best SCUBA diving locations in the world

 The ultimate exclusive private island escape & the most secluded beach destinations in the world

 A halcyon paradise in inland Mozambique & big game viewing

 Portuguese influence and world-class beaches and SCUBA destinations